Ty France Player Props: Mariners vs. Brewers

 Ty France At The Plate

+- France has an OPS of .903, fueled by an OBP of .418 to go with a slugging percentage of .485.
+All three of those stats are tops among Seattle hitters this season.

-- Among the qualified hitters, he ranks 31st in batting average, while his on-base percentage ranks 22nd and he is 62nd in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 24th, and he is 60th in the league in slugging.

-- France has picked up an RBI in seven games this season (43.8%), with more than one RBI in three of those contests (18.8%).
+- France has driven home a run in eight games this season (47.1%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.